 The improvement announcement they made regarding Triviata is simply that now in addition to redeeming your earned Crystals for VRA, you can also claim Bitcoin.
 I just did the redemption process for the first time a few minutes ago and it was much easier than I'd imagined it'd be.
 Just went to a redemption site, signed into my VRA account, clicked a couple times and done.
 (If you download and use Trivata and ever need to redeem your crystals, you can find the link on Trivata's Twitter or come back and find this article as I'll be including it below)

 Now you have the details to make an informed decision about if it's worth your while or not.
-Long story short: This is really for those of us who don't have money to invest in crypto but still want to accumulate some.
+Long story short: It's not particuarly fun or entertaining.
+This is really for those of us who don't have money to invest in crypto but still want to accumulate some.
 That's the inspiration behind my blog's name after all.
 I am CryptoScrimper!
-But since it's really easy to use and convert your crystals to VRA or BTC, it's not a bad idea for anyone wanting to scrimp themselves a little extra crypto.
-It's just pretty boring cause they're not adding new trivia games and you keep answering the same quizzes over and over.
+But since it's really easy to use and convert your crystals to VRA or BTC, it's not a bad idea for anyone wanting to scrimp themselves a little extra crypto. .

 BTW, you can also earn VRA by watching a few videos through a link on their website, though the selection is very small.You will of course have to get a Verasity account (you'll need one to redeem your Triviata crystals too).
 They will provide you a wallet that you don't need to install on your device.
 What they have going there now is basically just a sort of trial run of their beta product.
 Hopefully soon you're going to be able to use the same process to earn VRA/VRAB on YouTube, Vimeo, Twitch etc. I imagine there will also be more mobile gaming products coming that allow for the earning of VRA and Bitcoin, even if it is by way of "Crystals!"